 Written By Teresa Howell |

-When Teresa Howell isn’t wasting water, she teaches English at Great Basin College in Winnemucca.
+When Teresa Howell is not thinking of ways to get out of actual work, she teaches English at Great Basin College.